apexad/homebridge-garagedoor-command/README.md

 ## FAQ
 ### Can I have multiple garage doors?
 Yes! but this is a feature of homebridge, not the plugin.
 Add another accessory block with a different name than your other garage door.
 If using [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x) you can do this in the plugin settings.

 ### Can you add 'x' feature?
 Yes, I probably could.
 Will I?
 Probably not.
-If there is a feature you want to add, please feel free to code it yourself and submit a pull request so others can benefit.
+It does not hurt to ask though but I will also gladly look at any PRs too.

 ### What is the STOPPED status?
-STOPPED is a valid status for a door to be in, but in the Home App, it is actually reported as OPEN.
+STOPPED is a valid status for a door to be in, but in the Home App, it is reported as OPEN (with a slightly different icon).
 If an error occures in getting the status, STOPPED should be returned, and it will be logged, but the plugin has the `ignore_errors` config option so that a false OPEN event won't be triggered.
 Be careful with `ignore_errors` as it can be somewhat dangerous to report an error as CLOSED.